BoschiGiacomo/dumbbellPlot/README.md

 - [x] Option to change the background of the plot to be clearer or more visually appealing

 The next additions to the function will be:
-- [ ] Improvement of documentation
+- [ ] Analysis of pairs of values in a timeseries
+- [ ] Explore the possibility to create a min max graph for timeseries
+- [ ] Experimentation with MATLAB chart object
-- [ ] restructuring of the repository and README
+- [ ] Possibility of grouping variables (When grouping is active create interative legends)
 - [ ] Addition of a graph that creates plots for every pair of variables in a table
 - [ ] Add more background options, and custom background colors
 - [ ] Option to add the differences between the points at the side of the plot
 - [ ] Option to add and control weights assigned to dot sizes
-- [ ] Options to display additional information about the data, like having boxplots on the side to show distribution of the points

 Suggestions, feedback, and contributions are welcome and encouraged.